andrewgdotcom/frith/README.md

 ```
 44b2807eb86fe644945f3f5d1aa3dcbe41d909dfa5f7295889ea9a4ab8278836  frith-install.sh
 ```
-8. Only if the above checks out, run the installer:
+8. Only if the above checks out, run the installer.
+You will be prompted for the temporary administration password:
 ```
 sudo bash frith-install.sh
 ```